Antioxidant might sound like a big wellness buzzword, but at its core, it’s simply your body’s best friend.

 We often see that cut apples turn brown too quickly and are unappealing to eat once they are brown.
 Don’t you agree?

-Cutting an apple exposes an apple’s cells to air, which contains oxygen.
-This triggers the oxidation of cells and causes browning.
-This is called enzymatic browning.
-Lemon juice contains Vitamin C which is not only an essential nutrient but also an ‘antioxidant‘.
-This antioxidant prevents the enzymatic browning, by preventing oxygen from reacting with the apple cells.
+Lemon juice contains Vitamin C, which is not only an essential nutrient but also an antioxidant.
+This antioxidant prevents the enzymatic browning by preventing oxygen from reacting with the apple cells.

-Antioxidants have a remarkable role in protecting our body from cell damage called ‘oxidative stress’ which causes heart disease, cancer, immune deficiency, respiratory diseases, etc. Every cell in our body is made up of numerous tiny particles called molecules which are involved in important chemical reactions happening in our body.
-There are some highly reactive and unstable molecules produced in our body naturally or due to external factors such as environmental pollution, X-rays, UV rays, cigarette smoke.
-They are called ‘Free Radicals‘ and have the ability to cause damage to our bodies, resulting in serious health problems.
+There are some highly reactive and unstable molecules produced in our body naturally or due to external factors such as environmental pollution, X-rays, UV rays, and cigarette smoke.
+They are called ‘Free Radicals’ and can cause damage to our bodies, resulting in serious health problems.

-Since the free radicals are unstable and highly reactive, they will react with any molecule in our body such as fat, protein, DNA, etc., they can often cause damage to them, and sometimes, new free radicals are produced in the process.
-When free radicals accumulate in our body, they cause damage called oxidative stress which can lead to disease.
+Since the free radicals are unstable and highly reactive, they will react with any molecule in our body, such as fat, protein, DNA, etc. They can often cause damage to them, and sometimes, new free radicals are produced in the process.

 Plants are rich sources of antioxidants.
 Each antioxidant serves a different function and can’t be interchanged with another.
 Some good sources of specific antioxidants are: